 - case management covering the LCS programs of housing, employment (Back-to Work job counseling and the Joseph Project, Good Dog!
-Biscuits and Treats and related work training, piece work, and skills building employment), benefits, and intervention (mental illness and addiction) - guests will be assigned a case manager after intake with whom they will develop strengths based goals to which they will held accountable - daily living services including washer and dryer, telephone, mail, storage, showers - night sleeping shelter for families and Level 1 and Level 2 for individuals. - LCS is a dry shelter in that guests may never drink, posses, or distribute alcohol or controlled substances on the premises. - the night shelter does not administer a breathalyzer test but it does admit guests who may have been drinking as long as they follow the Actions and Consequences rules of behavior. - the day shelter does not permit people on the premises who may have been drinking.
-A breathalyzer or UA will be administered if determined appropriate by staff. - a random UA may be also stipulated as part of a guest's case management plan. - health screenings and education - collaboration with Lawrence and Kansas agencies serving the homeless, such as DCCCA, ECKAN, Ballard Center/Penn House, Coalition for Homeless Concerns, Community Commission on Homelessness, Lawrence/Douglas County Housing Authority, and others - breakfast, lunch, and dinner meals for guests staying in the shelter. - guests will not be put out of the shelter for misbehavior during the night unless transported by the shelter or someone chosen by the guest to take them to a designated place. - an excess number of guests will be housed either temporarily in the shelter, such as the dining room, or in a back-up building or church as arranged by prior agreement with the City and the organization owning the back-up building.
+Biscuits and Treats and related work training, piece work, and skills building employment), benefits, and intervention (mental illness and addiction) - guests will be assigned a case manager after intake with whom they will develop strengths based goals to which they will be held accountable - night sleeping shelter for families and individuals - LCS is a dry shelter in that guests may never drink, possess, or distribute alcohol or controlled substances on the premises. - the LCS admits guests to the night shelter who may have been drinking as long as they follow the Actions and Consequences rules of behavior but it does not permit people on the premises during the day who may have been drinking.
+A breathalyzer or UA will be administered when determined appropriate by staff. - a random UA may be also stipulated as part of a guest's case management plan. - health screenings and education - collaboration with Lawrence and Kansas agencies serving the homeless, such as DCCCA, ECKAN, Ballard Center/Penn House, Coalition for Homeless Concerns, Community Commission on Homelessness, Lawrence/Douglas County Housing Authority, and others - daily living services provided at the drop-in center include: - Simple breakfast - Laundry service (self serve) - o Telephone and mail - o Limited storage of personal items - Bathroom facility (not including shower) - Refuge from extreme weather. - evening dinner meals are provided only for guests staying in the shelter - an excess number of guests will be housed in a back-up building or church as arranged by prior agreement with the City and/or the organization owning the back-up building.